-The governor's plan seeks to achieve universal access to broadband and to significantly increase adoption rates by dedicating nearly \$1 billion in federal American Rescue Plan Act funds to achieve the following goals:
+The governor's plan seeks to achieve universal access to broadband and to significantly increase adoption rates by dedicating nearly \$1 billion in federal American Rescue Plan Act funds to achieve the following goals:\

-- Investing \$971 million to build critical infrastructure to deliver internet speeds of 100/20 Mbps to 98 percent of unserved households with the ability to handle future speeds of 100/100 Mbps. - Investing BEAD funding to build infrastructure to deliver internet speeds of 100/20 Mbps to the remaining unserved households and 100 percent of all underserved households, locations in high-cost areas, and community anchor institutions, with remaining funds dedicated to affordability programs. - Investing \$50 million to create awareness and support digital literacy and skills training to participate in the digital economy. - Promoting enrollment in the Affordable Connectivity Program to include 1 million North Carolina households currently 774,327 households (June 13, 2023). - Increasing high-speed internet adoption by raising percentages of subscriptions as shown below:
+- Investing \$971 million to build critical infrastructure to deliver internet speeds of 100/20 Mbps to 98 percent of unserved households with the ability to handle future speeds of 100/100 Mbps. - Investing BEAD funding to build infrastructure to deliver internet speeds of 100/20 Mbps to the remaining unserved households and 100 percent of all underserved households, locations in high-cost areas, and community anchor institutions, with remaining funds dedicated to affordability programs. - Investing \$50 million to create awareness and support digital literacy and skills training to participate in the digital economy. - Promoting enrollment in the Affordable Connectivity Program to include 1 million North Carolina households currently 810,538 households (July 26, 2023). - Increasing high-speed internet adoption by raising percentages of subscriptions as shown below:

 N.C.
 Today N.C.
 2025

 Households with broadband internet subscriptions 73% 80%

 (((o))) A Households with children with broadband internet subscriptions 81% 100%

 Adoption rates across racial groups

 Native American 57% 80%

 Black 64% 80%

 Hispanic/Latino 68% 80%

-• White 76% 80%
+White 76% 80%

-^{}All additional funding from the Bipartisan Infrastructure Law programs will be used to supplement these goals set for ARPA-funded programs to connect all North Carolinians by 2029.
+\All additional funding from the Bipartisan Infrastructure Law programs will be used to supplement these goals set for ARPA-funded programs to connect all North Carolinians by 2029.

 The state will submit its State Digital Equity Plan separately to satisfy requirement 11 of the five-year action plan.
 The plan is due Oct.
 30, 2023, and is currently under development.
+The State Digital Equity Plan will include additional data that measures broadband access and adoption by race and ethnicity across North Carolina to support the goal that all racial groups will have at least 80% adoption rates by 2025.